It’s all about your sleeping position…

 Starfish position: Sleepers who lie on their backs with their arms up near their heads or pillows account for 5% of study participants.
 These people are good listeners, helpful and often uncomfortable as the centre of attention.

-People who sleep in starfish position are more likely to snore and suffer from regular poor nights’ sleep.
+People who sleep in the starfish position are more likely to snore and suffer from regular poor nights’ sleep.

 Sleep on your stomach